FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Setup_Page.md

  ![](include/SpatRevolution_duplicate_selected_room.png)

  Spat allows to quickly duplicate a room with a few options to help the user to optimize the routing process.
-To access this menu, simply click on the '''Duplicate Selected''' button, when only a room selected.
+To access this menu, simply click on the <code>Duplicate Selected</code> button, when only a room selected.

  The new pop-up windows allows to:
  * Rename the duplicated room